Skip to main content

 How do I know what to bid?

 You set your own price.
 For now, we recommend pricing for: your time, fuel, dump fees, and a profit margin you're happy with.
-A rough starting point for a half-bed load is $150–250; a full pickup bed with stairs or furniture runs $250–450.
+A rough starting point for a half-bed load is $150 to $250; a full pickup bed with stairs or furniture runs $250 to $450.
 Once the platform has more data, we'll show you what similar jobs in your area have been winning bids at.

 Can I decline jobs?